Early Islamic World

 - Palaces - The Islamic leaders, called caliphs, built large palaces.
 Often, these palaces served both as a home and as a fortress.
 Many palaces had towers and tall walls for protection.
 One of the most famous examples is the Alhambra in Spain.
 It was originally a small fortress built in 889 CE, but was later turned into a palace in 1300s.

 - Tombs - Another lasting example of Islamic architecture is the tomb.
 Tombs of great leaders were often built as part of a larger complex that included a mosque.
-Examples include the Green Dome (the tomb of Muhammad), the tomb of Tamerlane, and the tomb of Sultan Hasan.
+Examples include the Green Dome (the tomb of Muhammad), the tomb of Tamerlane, and the tomb of Sultan Hassan.
 Perhaps the most famous Islamic tomb is the Taj Mahal in India.
 It was built by the Mughal Emperor, Shah Jahan, in honor of his wife.

 Gardens and Courtyards